zachmccabe/briars/docs/index.md

 Call it what you like – meditation, gratitude, delight.
 I do this to remind myself of the remarkable world right in front of me.
 Figured I’d bring a few friends along for the ride.

+{% include briars_signup.html %}

 {% include leaf.html leaf=page.leaf1 %}

-Want to know a secret?
-Big changes are coming to Briars.
-Email me and I'll update you: <a href="mailto:hello@zachmccabe.com?Subject=Tell%20me%20your%20secret">{{ page.email }}</a>

-Notes on my process and what I've learned are [here.]
+Notes on what I'm learning from the project are [here.]

 [here.]: https://www.zachmccabe.com/briars/notes.html